cloudforet-io/api-doc/content/en/sample/v1/Helloworld.md

 {{< highlight json >}}
-desc: The response message containing the greetings
+The response message containing the greetings
 {{< /highlight >}}
 {{< /tab >}}